-Each of the 20 pupils leaving the Gateway Centre between 2017 and 2021 achieved between 4 and 8 GCSE passes including English, Maths and science, in line with expectations.
+Each of the 24 pupils leaving the Gateway Centre between 2017 and 2022 achieved between 4 and 8 GCSE passes including English, Maths and science, in line with expectations.
 All have gone on to college placements.

-The School's curriculum is reviewed on an on-going basis to ensure that it meets the needs of the children and is modified accordingly.
-This review has been particularly thorough in the period 2019-2021, in line with Ofsted expectations.
+The school's curriculum is reviewed on an on-going basis to ensure that it meets the needs of the children and is modified accordingly.
+This review has been particularly thorough in the period 2019-2022, in line with Ofsted expectations.
+In 2022/23, we have introduced a new semi-formal curriculum route for our least able learners, including elements of the Equals curriculum, at the Secondary Centre.
+At the Primary Centre we have reviewed our early years provision, enhancing the curriculum and environment to better meet the needs of our more complex cohort in the younger classes.
 We also regularly review the range of qualifications and accreditations offered in order to best meet the needs of our cohorts.
 For example, a particularly able group was identified in year 9 in science, and were able to complete a double award GCSE in this subject in 2021.

 The school adopts differing approaches to the differing behavioural needs of pupils.
 The awarding of reward points promotes positive behaviour and celebrates successes.
-Behavioural data, recorded on Sleuth (Primary) and Arbor (Secondary), demonstrates an annual decrease in the number of pupils involved in higher level unwanted behaviours over the last three years.
-No Clarendon pupils were excluded in 2019/20, and one pupil for one day in 2020/21.
+Behavioural data, recorded on Arbor, demonstrates an annual decrease in the number of pupils involved in higher level unwanted behaviours over the last three years.

-Clarendon has been awarded the Healthy Schools bronze and silver awards and The Arts Mark (Gold).
+Clarendon has been awarded the Healthy Schools bronze and silver awards and The Arts Mark (Gold), and is currently working towards accreditation as an Attachment Aware School, in partnership with the Educational Psychology team.